Janfred/draft-rieckers-emu-eap-ute/draft-rieckers-emu-eap-ute.md

 ## Messages

+The packets are formated as follows:

+TODO: My current idea: Message Type as Byte, Length of CBOR as 2 bytes, CBOR encoding.
+If MACs are included in the message, they are just appended.
+This allows the MAC to be calculated of all message contents.
+The server MAC is sent along with nonces/keys, so an encoding like this allows the MAC to include the nonce, the server key and possible further attributes of future extensions without need for an overly complex or error prone calculation.
+We simply can concatenate the sent and received messages for the MAC calculation.

 ### General Message format

 All messages are encoded in CBOR {{RFC8949}} as maps.
 A detailed format description will follow with a first implementation.